ocular-d/openapi-guide/docs/style-guide/resources-and-collections.md

-# Collections, Resources, and their URLs
+# Resources and collections

-## Understanding resources and collections
+## Collections, Resources, and their URLs

 Resources are fundamental to the concept of REST.
 A resource is an object that’s important enough to be referenced in itself.
 A resource has data, relationships to other resources, and methods that operate against it to allow for accessing and manipulating the associated information.
 A group of resources is called a collection.